GLOBAL MARKETS-Yields slip, stocks struggle as economic fears grow

 The pan-European STOXX 600 index .STOXX ended flat, up 0.04%, with declining German .GDAXI and French .FCHI indices closing lower and Britain's FTSE 100 .FTSE rising on the day.

-China continues to be an issue, as does Europe, especially eastern Europe and Putin's threats toward Finnish and Swedish plans to join NATO, said Tim Ghriskey, senior portfolio strategist at Ingalls & Snyder.
+China remains an issue, as does Europe, especially eastern Europe and Putin's threats toward Finnish and Swedish plans to join NATO, said Tim Ghriskey, senior portfolio strategist at Ingalls & Snyder.

 "When you see big up days, I'm not surprised to see some profit-taking on the subsequent day," Ghriskey said, referring to Friday's rally on Wall Street.
 "We're simply seeing a reaction to recent strength.
 There are various factors driving the market, but in general, none of them are very positive."